liitfr/liit-sandbox-www/readme.md

   window[config.spAppName]
 )
 ```
-In this example, updateCount is the name of a function in my script.
+In this example, `updateCount` is the name of a function in your script.
-Router will call this function everytime visitor displays this page.
+Router will call this function everytime a visitor displays this page.

 ## Integrating Spike with Gulp to deploy on a FTP / Apache server

-So you want to deploy your shiny website to a remote server after publishing a new article or committing developments ? just type `$ gulp` and :boom: that's it !
+So you want to deploy your shiny website to a remote server after publishing a new article or committing developments ?
+Just type `$ gulp` and :boom: that's it !

 Netlify makes it awesome to use Spike, let's try to do (almost :sweat_smile:) the same with **old school Apache** ! :older_man:
 I've used Gulp to do that, but it could have been done with webpack or anything else.
 I just wanted to discover Spike and make something significant with this.

 Gulp will cover three topics.

 1. Deploy your up-to-date website
 1. Apache support & www concerns :
   - Deploy a generated .htaccess